fijianfugufish/9Z/how to play.md

 - Stone Wall

   This is a structure you can build with Stone.
 Has 200 health, costs 2 Stone.
-To build this structure, you must hold 3 while pressing B.
+To build this structure, you must hold 3 while pressing B. Damages enemies that damage it, like thorns.

 - Stone Half Wall